The world’s cruellest attractions

 The world’s last remaining sea turtle farm that acts as a tourist attraction is in The Cayman Islands.
 Here, tourists can hold turtles and even eat them during their visit.

-Suffering from stress and disease, sea turtles live a tortured life at the Cayman Turtle Farm.
+Suffering from stress and disease, sea turtles live a tortured life at the Cayman Turtle Centre.
 They often panic when they are handled and it has been known for tourists to drop them, causing significant injuries which can kill turtles.

 Millions of tourists visit dolphinaria, but they are unaware of the cruelty and abuses the dolphins endure to perform in shows.